9 min read

 Our survey indicates that new advisors have several strengths.
 For example, they offer more services—including retirement planning, tax planning, and real estate planning—than seasoned and veteran advisors.

-New advisors also leverage more data-driven approaches to asset allocation, compared to their more experienced peers.
+New advisors also leverage more data-driven approaches to asset allocation compared to their more experienced peers.
 Our survey showed that they consider factors such as fundamental analysis and risk modeling significantly more than seasoned or veteran advisors.

-According to Kitces, AI can “help [advisors] increase their productivity by streamlining more of the middle and back office tasks and processes.”
+Though artificial intelligence was not broadly used by the advisors in this study, new advisors used AI more often than their experienced counterparts.
+AI can boost productivity by reducing the time spent on lower-priority tasks.
 AI use cases for advisors include scaling client communications, crafting emails related to pressing topics, note-taking, and summarizing lengthy texts.

 Another aspect to consider is generational wealth transfer.
 The turnover rate of advisors during generational wealth transfer is 70%.
 Adopting technology that supports personalization at scale can help veteran advisors retain clients and engage with prospects.